sderose/zsh_argparse/docs/zerg_add.md

 need to go at the end, after any other of the options described next.

-After the reference name come options (almost entirely) corresponding to the keyword arguments of Python argparse.add_argument.
+After the reference name come options (almost entirely) corresponding to the keyword arguments of Python `argparse.add_argument`.

 After all the options have been defined, use parse_args on the command line arguments (typically `$*` or `$@` within a function),